pic-protocol/pic-spec/draft/0.1/pic-spec.md

 **Use Cases**: Single organization, microservices in one domain, cloud-native applications

-**Note**: In trusted environments (e.g., Kubernetes clusters with trusted workloads, TEE-based systems, private networks, service mesh environments such as Istio Ambient Mesh), the CAT MAY be embedded within Executors rather than deployed as a separate service.
+> **NOTE**: In trusted environments (e.g., Kubernetes clusters with trusted workloads, TEE-based systems, private networks, service mesh environments such as Istio Ambient Mesh), the CAT MAY be embedded within Executors rather than deployed as a separate service.

 ### 3.4.2 Decentralized Trust Plane